Running with an Elevated Heart Rate After COVID

 My heart rate was unusually high on my runs.
 My resting heart rate dropped to 41 and then went up to 57 (46 is my norm).
 And I had brain fog and fatigue no matter how much I slept.
 In the third week, I felt markedly more energetic with less brain fog.

-I am 5 weeks into my recovery, and I am happy to report that everything is normalizing minus some chest pain and an elevated heart rate.
+About 5 weeks into my recovery, everything began normalizing minus some chest pain and an elevated heart rate.

 Why I Wrote This Article